reedpen/startup/README.md

 ## making small subtle changes towards your desired product is the best way to approach design, don't try to do too much too fast
 ## don't be afraid to take inspiration! there is so much out there you can use and base your code off of

+## bootstrap has great documentation, use it often and with purpose